geb/geb/doc/manual/src/chapters/040-pages.md

 ### Switching pages and frames at once

-All of the aforementioned `withFrame()` variants also accept an optional second argument (a page class) which allows to switch page for the execution of the closure passed as the last parameter.
+All of the aforementioned `withFrame()` variants also accept an optional second argument (a page class or an page instance) which allows to switch page for the execution of the closure passed as the last parameter.

 Following shows an example usage: